-‘People just didn’t care’: How the Ruby Princess cruise ship became a death trap
+‘People just didn’t care’: How the Ruby Princess cruise ship became a deathtrap

 At the time, the screening procedures felt like a necessary, if tedious, precaution.
 In hindsight, they appear to have been woefully inadequate.

-Fifteen Ruby Princess passengers have died and some 660 people have been infected, either on board or from people who were, making it the most deadly known outbreak on any cruise ship and the biggest individual contributor to cases in Australia.
+Fifteen Ruby Princess passengers have died, and some 660 people have been infected, either onboard or from people who were, making it the deadliest known outbreak on any cruise ship and the biggest individual contributor to cases in Australia.

 Australian police have assembled a 30-strong team under the leadership of a homicide detective to investigate the ship and its owner, Miami-based Carnival, the world’s largest vacation travel company.

-On Thursday, detectives, wearing head-to-foot protective clothing, seized evidence from the ship, including the voyage data recorder that chronicles conversations on the bridge.
+On Thursday, detectives wearing head-to-foot protective clothing seized evidence from the ship, including the voyage data recorder that chronicles conversations on the bridge.

-Some of those on board say, despite an awareness of the virus sweeping the world, there was little effort to separate passengers and that medical screening was inadequate.
+Some of those onboard say that, despite an awareness of the virus sweeping the world, there was little effort to separate passengers and that medical screening was inadequate.

-When Kiri-Lee Ryder, 41, complained to the ship’s medical team, at 1 a.m. one morning, that she was suffering body aches and severe headaches, she was given headache pills and cough medicine, according to her mother, Carlene Brown.
+When Kiri-Lee Ryder, 41, complained to the ship’s medical team at 1 a.m. one day that she had body aches and severe headaches, she was given headache pills and cough medicine, according to her mother, Carlene Brown.
 She was also charged about $300.

-A week later the Australian mother of three was diagnosed with covid-19.
+A week later, the Australian mother of three was diagnosed with covid-19.
 Ryder spent more than two weeks in intensive care, much of it in an induced coma.
-Before going under, she rang her children and mother from the ward, which had banned all visitors.
+Before going under, she phoned her children and mother from the ward, which had banned all visitors.

-“It’s silly but she calls me mommy and she just said, ‘They are going to put me to sleep,’” Brown said in an interview.
+“It’s silly, but she calls me Mommy and she just said, ‘They are going to put me to sleep,’ ” Brown said in an interview.
 “And she wanted to say that she loved us.
 You could hear the struggle for breath in her voice.

-“I said, ‘We love you darling and we will see you when you wake up.’”
+“I said, ‘We love you darling, and we will see you when you wake up.’ ”

-Hunt, whose mother and father-in-law were infected, said she blamed her fellow passengers, many of whom didn’t appreciate they could pass on the virus without showing symptoms.
+Hunt, whose mother and father-in-law were infected, said she blamed her fellow passengers, many of whom did not realize that they could pass on the virus without showing symptoms.

 “People were selfish and thought they were safe being away on a boat,” she said.
 “I had people sneeze all over me.
 I had people squeeze themselves into lifts that were already too full.

-A Princess cruises spokesman said anyone displaying covid-19 symptoms or who had been in contact with an infected person wasn’t allowed on board, and crew were tested by health authorities before the ship left.
+A Princess Cruises spokesman said that anyone displaying covid-19 symptoms or who had been in contact with an infected person was not allowed onboard and that crew members were tested by health authorities before the ship left.

 “There was therefore no reason to believe there was covid-19 on the ship,” he said.